Frequently Asked Questions

 Here are FAQs about Our training programs and OSHA courses.

-If the certificate is not accepted by your employer for any reason we do offer a full money back guarantee within 30 days of completion.
+If your OSHA 10 certificate is not accepted by your employer for some reason we do offer a full money back guarantee within 30 days of completion.
 No refunds are offered for non receipt of DOL card as we are not a DOL Outreach provider and explicitly DO NOT offer DOL/Outreach cards.

 Absolutely.
-Our courses are designed with a ‘mobile first’ approach and work perfectly on any modern device.
+Our courses are designed with a ‘mobile first’ approach and you can take the training on any Apple or Android device, laptop or PC – all the content will display perfectly.

 It depends on the course and the associated OSHA training standard.
 Some courses have certification that expires one year after issue because OSHA stipulates an annual training requirement.
 Other certifications have no expiry date.
-We set a 3 year expiry date on 10 hour certifications as this is an optimal period for re-training but this expiration is not associated with any DOL/Outreach card as we do not provide these.
+We set a 3 year expiry date on 10 hour and 30 hour certifications as this is an optimal period for re-training.
+However, this expiration is not associated with any DOL/Outreach card as we do not provide these.
 Any expiry date will be clearly shown on your certificate.

 Our courses do not have a lengthy final exam at the end.
 We use shorter quizzes at the end of each module to check and reinforce what you learned.
 You must pass quizzes with an 80% score to proceed through the course.
 You will learn everything you need to pass in each module and you can retake each quiz three (3) times.

-Stacertified.co is a business founded in 2019 to meet the growing demand for interactive, responsive safety training.
-We aim to provide a 100% online model suitable for the new generation of workers.
+Stacertified.co is an online business founded in 2019 to meet the growing demand for interactive, responsive safety training.
+We aim to provide a 100% digital model suitable for the new generation of workers.

 Staycertified and COGNIZENSE LLP are not connected or affiliated with the U.S. Department of Labor (DOL) or the Occupational Safety and Health Administration (OSHA).